Iran Begins Fueling First Nuclear Reactor

 BUSHEHR, Iran -- Iranian and Russian engineers began loading fuel Saturday into Iran's first nuclear power plant, which Moscow has promised to safeguard to prevent material at the site from being used in any potential weapons production.

 Yeah, right.
 The Russians have a long history of creating "client states" in order to put a thumb in the eye of the West.
 Now they have created a nuclear client state in the Middle East; one that is apocalyptic in its world view and may well be the most dangerous loose cannon in a region filled with loose cannons.
-All the while, they freely admit that Iran is close to developing nuclear weapons:
+All the while,

 July 12 (Reuters) - Russian President Dmitry Medvedev said on Monday that Iran was moving closer to having the potential to create nuclear weapons.